shaharoded/Tabular-Data-Generation-Using-cGAN/README.md

 ## Results

 The current implementation showed bad results, sufferring from difficulties in handeling the categorical data (one-hot encoded) properly.
-The better implementation was the one without the AutoEncoder.
-Improved implementation for this use case was not yet designed.
-Attached are the current results:
+Currently, `gan.py` models performed better than `ae_gan.py` models.
+The `ae_wgan.py` models were not yet properly optimized and their results were not yet tested.
+Until proper optimization based on the Generator and Critique losses, this implementation is considered incomplete.
+Attached are the current results from the `gan.py` module:

 ### Detection Metric